 Upon entry into force of the United States-Oman Free Trade Agreement (FTA) on January 1, 2009, Oman provided immediate duty-free access on virtually all industrial and consumer products in its tariff schedule duty-free access for U.S. agricultural products in 87 percent of agricultural tariff lines.
 Oman will phase out tariffs on the remaining products within 10 years.
 The agreement also provides for substantial market access across Oman's entire services regime, a secure, predictable legal framework for U.S. investors operating in Oman, an effective enforcement of labor and environmental laws, and enhanced protection of intellectual property.

-U.S. goods and services trade with Oman totaled an estimated $3.7 billion in 2016.
+U.S. goods and services trade with Oman totaled an estimated $3.7 billion in 2016 (latest data available).
 Exports were $2.3 billion; imports were $1.4 billion.
 The U.S. goods and services trade surplus with Oman was $833 million in 2016.

-Trade in services with Oman (exports and imports) totaled an estimated $784 million in 2016.
-Services exports were $469 million; services imports were $315 million.
+Trade in services with Oman totaled an estimated $784 million in 2016 (latest data available).
+Services exports totaled $469 million; services imports totaled $315 million.
 The U.S. services trade surplus with Oman was $154 million in 2016.

 According to the Department of Commerce, U.S. exports of goods and services to Oman supported an estimated 14 thousand jobs in 2015 (latest data available) (12 thousand supported by goods exports and 3 thousand supported by services exports).

-- U.S. total imports of agricultural products from Oman totaled $5 million in 2016.
-Leading categories include: snack foods ($2 million), essential oils ($1 million), rubber & allied products ($515 thousand), other vegetable oils ($82 thousand), and fruit & vegetable juices ($7 thousand).
+- U.S. total imports of agricultural products from Oman totaled $10 million in 2017.
+Leading categories include: essential oils ($3 million), snack foods ($2 million), other vegetable oils ($132 thousand), rubber & allied products ($69 thousand), and live animals ($4 thousand).

 - Sales of services in Oman by majority U.S.-owned affiliates were $446 million in 2015 (latest data available), while sales of services in the United States by majority Oman-owned firms were $0 million.